Moddic10/Advanced-Javscript-Calculator/README.md

-- 👋 Hi, I’m @Moddic10
+- 👋 Hi, I’m @Muhammad Said
+- 🦾 I'm currently studying computer science in Kenyatta university
-- 👀 I’m interested in Software Ddevelopment
+- 👀 I’m interested in Software Development and data science
-- 🌱 I’m currently learning data science with python
+- 🌱 I’m currently learning data science with python and front end web development
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on github or any platform
 - 📫 How to reach me via email: mohammedabdy10@gmail.com or whatsapp me using my no. +2547879334996

 <!---